4Players/odin-unity-demo/README.md

 to compare the remote peer's `uniqueUserId` to the id supplied by the remote adapter's `GetUniqueUserId()`.
 If both ids are equal,we know that an ODIN peer is represented by the referenced `AOdinMultiplayerAdapter`.

-In the sample project
+In the demo project
 we use this information to correctly play black the proximity chat audio at a player's location - specifically using the `Odin3dAudioVoiceUser`, which automatically creates a `PlaybackComponent` for each remote user.

-The sample project uses Photon as a multiplayer framework, so we add the `PhotonToOdinAdapter` to our player.
+The demo project uses Photon as a multiplayer framework, so we add the `PhotonToOdinAdapter` to our player.
 The script uses `PhotonView.ViewID` as a unique user id and `PhotonView.IsMine` to determine whether the adapter represents a local or a remote player.
 To switch out Photon for another multiplayer framework, simply provide your own implementation of `AOdinMultiplayerAdapter`.

+### Push-To-Talk

+Push-To-Talk is handled by the `OdinPushToTalk` script using settings defined in a `OdinPushToTalkSettings` scriptable object.
+If the push-to-talk button for a specific room is pressed, the script will access the user's mediastream and set a user's mute status using `targetRoom.MicrophoneMedia.SetMute()`.

+The `OdinPushToTalkSettings` scriptable object allows rooms to be either be voice-activated or require a button press to talk - if you'd like to make this available as a user-setting, you can use the `OdinPushToTalkSettingsController`, which automatically sets the room's activation method based on a Unity Toggle.

 ## Audio